International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

   * d.
 Basic knowledge of project management
 6. Evaluators must be independent within the meaning of § 2.7 (3) and perform their duties in a non-discriminatory and impartial manner.
 They shall not evaluate an organization or component if there is a risk of a conflict of interest within the meaning of Art.
 2.7 paragraph 4.

-### §2.5 Accreditation
+### §2.5 Approval
 1. The certification body and the evaluation facility shall demonstrate compliance with the requirements of these procedural rules, in particular, their technical suitability, within the scope of the commission or by means of recognition.
 2. The certification body must be commissioned by the International Data Spaces Association (IDSA) to carry out certifications in accordance with these rules of procedure.
 3. The certification body may only carry out certifications in accordance with these rules of procedure if a valid commission has been received.
-4. Evaluation facilities require recognition by the IDS certification body for performing evaluations in accordance with these procedural rules.
+4. Evaluation facilities require approval by the IDS certification body for performing evaluations in accordance with these procedural rules.
 5. The professional suitability of the certification body and the evaluation facilities only exists in the temporal and material scope of the assignment or approval.
 The temporal scope of the assignment of the certification body and the recognition of the evaluation facilities shall include the completion of the evaluation and certification procedure.